microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_06/Exercise06.md

 ####  Lesson 6: Automating Everything

-In this Lab, you will learn how to automate the build, evaluation and deployment of your LLM orchestration flow.
+In this exercise, you will learn how to automate the build, evaluation and deployment of your LLM orchestration flow.
 To accomplish this, we will use the [**LLMOps with Prompt Flow**](https://github.com/microsoft/llmops-promptflow-template) template as a reference for deploying an LLM using **Prompt Flow** and **Github Actions**.

 ##### Prerequisites

-Prerequisites for this lab are described in the [Project setup](lab06_01_project_setup.ipynb) notebook.
+Prerequisites for this exercise are described in the [Project setup](Exercise06_01_project_setup.ipynb) notebook.

 ##### Setup

-Setup will be part of the lab as you will see later in the "Lab Steps" section.
+Setup will be part of the exercise as you will see later in the "Exercise Steps" section.

 ##### LLMOps with Prompt Flow overview